JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 #### `seed!` {#sec:random_seed}

 To finish off the `Random` overview, let's talk about **reproducibility**.
-Often, we want to make something replicable.
+Often, we want to make something **replicable**.
-Meaning that, we want the random number generator to generate the same random sequence of numbers, despite how paradoxical that might sound...
+Meaning that, we want the random number generator to generate the **same random sequence of numbers**, despite how paradoxical that might sound...
 We can do so with the `seed!` function.